Most people feel that they are not living to their fullest potential.

 Pineal Gland Activation Method: Observing the Sun

-This next method, if you are not familiar with it, will seem strange and perhaps dangerous.
+The following method, if you are not familiar with it, will seem strange and perhaps dangerous.
 We have all been told that not looking directly at the sun will hurt our eyes.

 The man who eats the sun

 Hira Ratan Manek (known as HRM) is the person who brought this method to the mainstream.
-Through observing the sun, Hira Ratan Manek and many others have been able to go long periods of time (years!)
+Through observing the sun, Hira Ratan Manek and many others have been able to go long periods (years!)
 Without eating and staying physically healthy.

 Sunlight reduces the harmful effects of artificial blue light.
 Here, we are learning that the support of the sun goes further: the sun can help us restore the original size and function of this all-important gland.